Updated 2026-05-18

-Load the full Indian gazetted holiday list into AttendFirst in one click.
-Add floating dates like Diwali, mark optional holidays, and publish to every employee.
+Load the Indian gazetted holiday list into AttendFirst in one click.
+Add company-wide or location-specific holidays, mark optional dates, and publish them.

 /admin/settings/holidays.
-One year at a time, with a Load Template shortcut.
+One year at a time, with a Load Template shortcut and a scope filter.

 Adding a holiday

-- Optional: turn on if this is a floating or optional holiday employees can choose to take
+• Optional: turn on if this is a floating holiday employees can choose to take.

-Save, and the date appears on the org-wide leave calendar immediately.
+Save, and the date appears immediately on the calendar for the matching employees.

 Bulk-importing Indian holidays